We may get commissions for purchases made through links in this post.

 3. Only quote 2-3 lines from another resource, add your own summary and link back to the source.

-There's a huge variety of online resources out there so we get TCS members who share things like
+There’s a huge variety of online resources out there so we get TCS members who share any of the following:

 - News articles